Everyday Healthy Recipes

 • Sour cream: 18% or less.
 Alternatively use crème fraiche.

-Can you cook meatballs in soup
+Can you cook chicken meatballs in soup

 If you decide to add raw chicken meatballs into the soup increase cooking time by about 2 minutes.